What does your Christmas dinner shopping list look like? Turkey and all the trimmings? A bottle of wine or two?

 A festive tipple

-If you’re popping to the pub while the turkey’s cooking—or serving wine with the main event, gas will have had a hand there too.
+If you’re popping to the pub (social distancing rules apply) while the turkey’s cooking—or serving wine with the main event, gas will have had a hand there too.

 For draught beer and cider drinkers, industrial gases are used to propel drinks through the draught system and into your glass—while for those sticking to soft drinks, carbon dioxide provides the fizz.